dougeby/IntuneDocs/intune/compliance-policy-create-windows.md

 ### Device properties

-- **Minimum OS required**: When a device doesn't meet the minimum OS version requirement, it is reported as noncompliant.
+- **Minimum OS required**: When a device doesn't meet the minimum OS version requirement, it's reported as noncompliant.
 A link with information on how to upgrade is displayed.
-The end user can choose to upgrade their device after which they can access company resources.
+The end user can choose to upgrade their device, and then get access to company resources.
-- **Maximum OS version allowed**: When a device is using an OS version later than the one specified in the rule, access to company resources is blocked and the user is asked to contact their IT admin.
-Until there is a change in rule to allow the OS version, this device cannot be used to access company resources.
+- **Maximum OS version allowed**: When a device is using an OS version later than the version specified in the rule, access to company resources is blocked.
+The user is asked to contact their IT admin.
+Until there is a rule change to allow the OS version, this device can't access company resources.

 Windows 8.1 PCs return a version of **3**.
 If the OS version rule is set to Windows 8.1 for Windows, then the device is reported as noncompliant even if the device has Windows 8.1.